Rebalancing Your Portfolio

 At first glance, rebalancing seems counter-productive.
 Why sell a portion of outperforming asset classes and acquire a larger share of underperforming ones?
 Intuition might suggest that selling previous winners may lower future returns.
 This logic is flawed, however, because past performance may not continue and there’s no reliable way to predict the future.

-By using the plan, not recent performance, to drive investment decisions, periodic rebalancing restores a portfolio to its original risk and return priorities.
+Using one’s original investment plan to inform rebalancing decisions makes sense for several reasons.
+Periodic rebalancing restores a portfolio to its original risk and return priorities.
 It also encourages unemotional decision-making, especially during times of market volatility.

 Challenges and Decision Factors

 When asset class returns diverge quickly and repeatedly, profitable rebalancing opportunities may occur more frequently.
 When asset classes tend to move together over prolonged periods, profitable rebalancing opportunities may occur infrequently, perhaps once every two or more years.

 Therefore, rebalancing at predetermined calendar intervals is not a rational approach.
 At times, it will produce excessive trading when costs exceed benefits.
 At other times, profitable opportunities may be missed.
 No one knows where the stock and bond markets will go—and that’s the point.
 The occasions and frequency of profitable rebalancing opportunities cannot be predicted reliably.

 Determining when and how to rebalance requires careful portfolio supervision.
 At Cardiff Park, rebalancing is recommended when asset classes move above or below pre-specified boundaries.
 These boundaries may be defined according to a portfolio’s stock-bond target weights or more appropriately by the percentage drift away from individual asset class target proportions within the stock and bond segments.